Christopher Maclaine: Later life

 Kinesis, the distributor for Maclaine's films, closed and his films went out of circulation.
 His health deteriorated after he began to use methamphetamine in the late 1950s.
 He began to show signs of paranoia, which worsened after being sent to prison for possession of marijuana.
 Maclaine gave his films to Willard Morrison of the Audio Film Center to be preserved and distributed.

 Maclaine suffered permanent brain damage and eventually was unable to recognize people he knew or care for himself.
 In 1969 he entered the Sunny Acres Convalescent Hospital in Fairfield.
 Morrison used the rental money from Maclaine's films taking care of him during his time in the hospital.
 Maclaine died there on April 6, 1975.
+His films are archived and preserved by Anthology Film Archives.